Multi-Platform Ultra-SuperBrand Portfolio Introduction

 (as of August 31, 2020)

 As of August 30th, 2020 S&P companies corporate assets amounted to $30.5 Trillion combined.
-Based on Ocean Tomo's recent S&P IP valuation, 90% of the aforementioned number equals $27.5 Trillion of S&P market valuation, that is growing at a strong persistant annual pace.
+Based on Ocean Tomo's recent S&P IP valuation analysis, 90% of the aforementioned number equals $27.5 Trillion of S&P market valuation, which is growing at a persistently strong annual pace.

 This expanding I.P. asset class underscores the disruptive shift in the global economy from hard, tangible assets to intangible assets.
 With over $27.5 Trillion, or 90 percent of the value of the S&P 500, being intangible, strategic investment in the development and deployment of IP is changing the global asset landscape across platforms, industries, countries, and regions.